two maine coon cats sitting next to each other licking their lips

 Maine Coon Breed Standard Series

 With the following Series of videos, I’m not claiming to be an expert in the Maine Coon Breed Standard.
-If I were an expert, I’d be a judge at the cat shows (which I may do one day!).
 Instead, I’m basically reviewing the actual Maine Coon Breed Standard with you.
 Additionally, I’m sharing actual photos and videos of the cats that I have chosen for my breeding program to see how they stack up to breed standard.
 We’ll look at each cat, and focus on the fine details that the average eye never sees.
 Maybe even the things that someone else wouldn’t WANT you to see.
 I’m confident in the choices that I’ve made, so I’m ok to share even the biggest of flaws with you, as part of educating you on what to look for.

 I hope you enjoy the Maine Coon Breeder Series!
 Feel free to comment with your thoughts.
 If you’d like to receive the notifications when I release the next video, then simply subscribe to my blog. 🙂